Remanufactured Fisher Valves - Automation Service

 • Capital expenditure reduction.
 New Fisher control valves are expensive; remanufactured alternatives can save 30–70%.

 • Reduced total cost of ownership.
-High‑quality remanufactured valves often include longer warranties than new products (two years vs. one year for some new Foxboro controllers).
-Their shorter lead times reduce downtime costs.
+High‑quality remanufactured valves often include longer warranties than new products (two years vs. one year for some).
+The shorter lead times reduce downtime costs.

 Equivalent performance

 • Built to OEM tolerances.
-Emerson’s ENCORE program emphasises that remanufactured Fisher valves meet the same dimensional tolerances and material specifications as new valves, backed by a factory warranty.
+Remanufactured Fisher valves meet the same dimensional tolerances and material specifications as new valves.

 • Certified testing.
-Both Automation Service and Valve Sales Inc. test to ANSI/ISA standards, ensuring mechanical integrity and tight shut‑off.
+Automation Service tests to ANSI/ISA standards, ensuring mechanical integrity and tight shut‑off.

 • Customised trim and materials.
 Customers can specify body materials (e.g., carbon steel, stainless steel, chrome‑moly, alloy 20, etc.) and choose special trims for corrosive or abrasive services